-The college organises an OSLP trip to Vietnam or Thailand at the end of the year.
-Expeditions, each lasting about 11 days, provide opportunities for community service, learning journeys to places of historical and cultural significance etc. Other CCAs such as Saints Advocate may have their own overseas expeditions as part of their leadership training.
+The expeditions, each lasting about 10 days, provide opportunities for community service, learning journeys to places of historical and cultural significance etc. Other CCAs such as Saints Advocate may have their own overseas expeditions as part of their leadership training.
 During the pandemic, these trips were replaced by in-situ internationalisation programmes.